 5. How do the analyses performed in problems 2-4 compare to that that would be obtained in a simple two sample comparison of SGA by smoking status (i.e., using methods covered in Biost 517/514.)
 Explicitly mention where they would be similar or different?

 Answer:

+Grading: 3/10. +3 for two-sample t-test allowing for unequal variances = linear regression.
+Logistic ~ Chi-square; Poisson ~ 2-sample test of probability ratios.

 If we were to use a simple two-sample comparison of SGA by smoking status (methods covered in BIOST 517/514), we would use a t-test for the difference in the mean SGA, which is equivalent to the proportion of SGA babies, among groups defined by smoking status, smokers and non-smokers.

-If a two-sample t-test that does not assume equal variances were to be used in this case, we would get estimated SGA proportions of 0.195 and 0.113 for smokers and non-smokers, respectively.
+If a two-sample t-test that does not allow for equal variances were to be used in this case, we would get estimated SGA proportions of 0.195 and 0.113 for smokers and non-smokers, respectively.
 The 95% confidence interval for the difference in mean, or proportions, is from 0.023 to 0.140, with a two-sided p-value of 0.006.

 These results match exactly with the linear regression model using robust standard errors in problem 3.
 The linear regression model essentially estimate exactly the same thing: difference in mean SGA, i.e. proportion of SGA because SGA is a binary variable, across smokers and non-smokers group.
 The confidence intervals could be slightly different due to the actual method of handling sample size and degrees of freedom.
 The inference result should be the same.
 Confidence intervals, p-values, etc would be exactly the same if we were to fit a classical linear regression in problem 3, and then compare it with a t-test that assumes equal variances.

+Comment: discussion on t-test without allowing for unequal variances and classical linear regression are extraneous as they weren’t done in this analysis/homework.

 The point estimates from such two-sample t-test match the back-transformed results from the logistic regression in problem 3 and Poisson regression in problem 4.
 However, untransformed coefficients, confidence intervals, p-values would not be the same because these two models estimate different things.
 These two models also use z-statistics instead of t-statistics as in the two-sample t-test or the linear model regression.